La chercheuse d’esprit, a Pantomime Ballet

 SCENE 7.2 (No. 15)

 Ennuyés d’être aussi sots l’un et l’autre, ils prennent le parti d’abandonner le village pour aller à Paris chercher de l’Esprit.
-Ils se donnent le bras pour leur voyage . . . (‘Annoyed that they are both so stupid, they make up their mind to forsake the village and go to Paris in order to seek wits.
+Ils se donnent le bras pour leur voyage . . . (‘Annoyed that they are both so stupid, they make up their minds to forsake the village and go to Paris in order to look for wits.
 They give each other an arm in order to set off . . .’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))